Key takeaways

 Step 1.
 Set your goals

 Before diving into market details and competitors, it is essential to define your business goals and project scope clearly.
 What problem are you trying to solve?
 What objectives do you aim to achieve with your software?
-For example, you can use the SMART method — specific, measurable, achievable, relevant, and time-bound — to create goals and provide a clear direction for everyone involved in the discovery process.
+For example, you can use the SMART method — specific, measurable, achievable, relevant, and time-bound — to create goals and provide a clear direction for everyone involved in the project discovery stage.

 Step 2.
 Gather requirements